Destructive tornado outbreak expected to slam the South for second time in 8 days

 “In [your] safe places, have helmets for everybody, a portable air horn … first responders can hear that a mile a way … hard sole shoes [for] walking over tornado debris,” said Spann in a morning video posted to his Facebook page.

-Spann also called for Alabamians to “be a hero” — calling or texting others to make sure they’re aware of the severe weather threat.
+Spann also called for Alabamians to “be a hero” — to call or text others to make sure they’re aware of the severe weather threat.

 The setup